 No one is perfect; accidents happen.
 Unfortunately, sometimes these accidents occur while behind the wheel of a car.
 A simple accident can result in life-altering changes.
 These accidents are often due to common driving mistakes.
-Here are 5 common driving mistakes to avoid.
+Here are 5 common driving mistakes to avoid in Baton Rouge, LA.

 1. Following Too Closely

 Sometimes the car in front of you may be going at a slower rate of speed than you.
 The distance between you and this vehicle is referred to as the following distance.
 While it may be tempting to tailgate that car, following distance should always remain at least 3-5 seconds.
 You can measure your following distance by noticing when the rear of the vehicle in front of you passes a stationary object and then counting (“one-one thousand, two-one thousand….”) how long it takes before the front your vehicle reaches the same object.